Adeagbo-Olamide/AMAZON-PRODUCT-REVIEW-ANALYSIS/README.md

 ### KEY INSIGHTS
--From the sales category Electronics Screenprotector had the highest average rating  of 4.47 -From the sales category Home and kitchen airfryers had the highest average rating of 4.46 -From the computer and accessories accessories category DVI cable and Ethernet had the highest average rating of 4.4 -From the Office product catergory Notebook, writing Pads and Diaries had the highest average rating of 4.35 -From the health and Personal care category Digital bathroom scale had the highest average rating of 4
+-From the sales category Electronics Screenprotector had the highest average rating  of 4.47 2.From the sales category Home and kitchen airfryers had the highest average rating of 4.46 3.From the computer and accessories accessories category DVI cable and Ethernet had the highest average rating of 4.4 4.From the Office product catergory Notebook, writing Pads and Diaries had the highest average rating of 4.35 5.From the health and Personal care category Digital bathroom scale had the highest average rating of 4

 for the highest rating counts of products that were rated followed this order ( from highest to lowest) Cables, Inears,smart phones, micro SD and chargers